leangjia/blender_docs/manual/editors/3dview/display/overlays.rst

    Show grid in orthographic side view.
 Floor
    Show the ground plane.

-   X/Y/Z
+Axis
    Show the X and/or Y and/or Z axis line.

 Scale
    The distance between lines in the grid/floor.